DIY Projects

 Just like any celebration, your Easter Egg hunt needs a few fun and festive decorations to get everyone egg-cited!

-Give your pup a dog puzzle or slow feeder to keep them busy.
-Then, with your dog safely tucked away, hide some of their favourite dog treats throughout the yard.
+Then, with your dog safely tucked away, hide your dog treats throughout the yard.

-Remember that hiding the treats is a fun way to stimulate your dog.
-So the trickier hiding spots you find, the better!
-If your dog has a ‘dig’ area or sandpit, try burying some of the more durable treats deep in there to keep them busy.
+PRO TIP #1: If your dog has a ‘dig’ area or sandpit, try burying some of the more durable treats deep in there to keep them busy.

-#4: Release the hounds!
+#5: Release the hounds!

 Let the fun begin!
 Release your pup and watch them search for all the yummy Easter dog treats you’ve hidden.